kevinyuvDeek/Demo-Repo/README.md

     commit- To save files in git.
     push- To upload your files in the repository in gitHub. pull- To get the Changes form the repo to our local machine.

+step 1: Login to gitHub.
+step 2: Create a new project repo.